ryand626/comp116-rdougherty/alarm/README.md

 Nikto scan | Searches for the word `"nikto"` in each line converted to lowercase using `.downcase` on each line Someone running Rob Graham's Masscan | Searches for the word `"masscan"` in each line converted to lowercase using `.downcase` on each line
 Someone scanning for Shellshock vulnerability.  | searches for `() { :; }` with `/()\s*{\s*:;\s*};/`
+Anything pertaining to phpMyAdmin | Searches for the word `"phpmyadmin"` in each line converted to lowercase using `.downcase` on each line
-Anything pertaining to phpMyAdmin | searches for phpmyadmin Anything that looks like shellcode.  | searches for \x
+Anything that looks like shellcode.  | Searches for `\x` to look for anything in hexidecimal that could be compiled shell code.

 ## Still left